mayfield/memspeed/README.md

 }
 ```

-Care is taken to prevent compilers (gcc, clang) from optimizing out the loop.
-The data written
+ * Care is taken to prevent compilers (gcc, clang) from optimizing out the loop.
-to memory is altered between iterations but is not verified, i.e. write-only.
-Some of the tests
+ * Data written to memory is altered between iterations but is not verified, i.e. write-only.
-use "non-temporal" strategies, sometimes called streaming or out of order writes which can be
+ * Some of the test strategies use "non-temporal" instructions, sometimes called streaming
-faster on lower end CPUs and/or with higher buffer sizes that exceed CPU caches.
-If you're
+   or out of order writes.
+This can be faster on lower end CPUs and/or with higher buffer sizes
+   that exceed CPU caches.
-interested in exploring your cache sizes, play with the buffer size and observe the jumps in speed.
+ * If you're interested in exploring your cache sizes, play with the buffer size and observe the
+   jumps in speed.
+ * Some platforms may achieve higher overall bandwidth by running multiple copies.
+ * Memory subsystems are far more complicated than a single "mega-transfers" number

 Compatibility
 --------
-x86 (64bit) Linux
+* x86 (64bit) Linux
-ARM macOS
+* ARM macOS

 Building